umatare5/docs/ARCHITECTURE.md

 # Architecture

-My golang code is inspired by the domain-driven design born from JavaScript.
+My golang code is inspired by the layered architecture born from JavaScript.

 - My friend writes similar document for JavaScript.
 Please refer to [r-sylph/web](https://github.com/r-sylph/web/blob/master/.github/ARCHITECTURE.md) if you want.